Special routes of U.S. Route 6

 Several special routes of U.S. Route 6 (US 6) exist.
 In order from west to east, these special routes are as follows.

+Utah

 Helper business loop

 U.S. Route 6 Business (US-6 Bus.) is a short highway serving the downtown areas of Helper, Utah.
 The route begins at an at-grade intersection with US-6/US-191 southwest of Helper and proceeds east on Poplar Street to Main Street; this portion is cosigned with State Route 157 (SR-157).
 The route turns north onto Main Street, passing through downtown Helper.
 After curving to the northwest and again to the west, the route ends at a diamond interchange (exit 232) on US-6/US-191.

 Price business loop

 U.S. Route 6 Business (US-6 Bus.) is a short highway that loops around the town of Price, Utah, beginning and ending at US-6/US-191 in a span of 3 mi.
 SR-55 is cosigned with the route.